The sight of your Great Dane’s body shaking can be unusual and can make you worry.

 Underlying health condition

-An underlying health condition in a Great Dane can result in shaking as one of the symptoms.
+Great Dane health issues can result in shaking as one of the symptoms.

-Diseases that can cause shaking of the limbs or the body of a Great Dane include Wobblers disease, cerebellar, Addison’s disease, Generalized Tremor Syndrome (GTS), seizures, distemper, nausea, liver disease, and kidney disease.
+Diseases that can cause shaking of the limbs or the body of a Great Dane include Wobblers disease, Great Dane hip dysplasia cerebellar, Addison’s disease, Generalized Tremor Syndrome (GTS), seizures, distemper, nausea, liver disease, and kidney disease.

 Read more: What is Wobblers in Great Danes?